+The Department of Energy supports participation in employee resource groups as a way to cultivate a supportive, welcoming, inclusive and equitable work environment.
 Employee Resource Groups are a critical link between employees and senior management, connecting a diverse array of backgrounds, beliefs, and experiences to the Department’s diversity managers, Human Capital staff, and key decision-makers.
 They support the personal growth and professional development of their members and they help develop programs and learning opportunities not only for themselves but for the rest of the workforce.

-Employee Resource Groups have the pulse of their community and their constituents and work with management to develop and execute recommendations to solve mission related problems before they become large-scale issues.
+Employee Resource Groups have the pulse of their community and their constituents and work with management to develop and execute recommendations to solve mission-related problems before they become large-scale issues.

 Headquarters employees interested in receiving more information about employee resource groups should contact the group directly, using the information below.
-Field employees should contact the relevant Diversity Program Manager at their site.
+Field employees should contact the relevant diversity program manager at their site.

-The Energy Asian American Pacific Islander Network is official DOE affinity group that serves as a focal point and advocate for DOE AAPI Federal staff.
+The Energy Asian American Pacific Islander Network is the official DOE affinity group that serves as a focal point and advocate for DOE AAPI federal staff.
 AAPIN established and nurtured partnerships for the DOE with the Asian American Government Executives Network (AAGEN) and the Federal Asian Pacific American Council (FAPAC), two organizations that are actively working with and for federal AAPI employees.
-Since its conception, AAPIN has hosted a variety of events which have not only sparked interest from DOE’s AAPI community, but also support from the White House Initiative on Asian American and Pacific Islanders, community leaders and advocates, as well as the non-AAPI community.
-The mission of Energy AAPIN is two-fold.
+Since its conception, AAPIN has hosted a variety of events that have not only sparked interest from DOE’s AAPI community, but also support from the White House Initiative on Asian American and Pacific Islanders, community leaders and advocates, as well as the non-AAPI community.
+The mission of Energy AAPIN is twofold.
 The first goal is to foster professional development among our community of Asian American and Pacific Islander (AAPI) employees at the Department of Energy by providing networking opportunities, social events, speaker panels, and training.
 Secondly, AAPIN strives to support DOE in addressing issues of diversity and workforce development.

 AAPIN provides opportunities for professional development and networking activities among members, serves as a resource and a means of communication for members, DOE, and other interested individuals or groups, identifies and addresses issues of concern from members and DOE, seeks to educate policymakers, managers and other employees about such issues, and supports the DOE in the development and implementation of effective policies and practices to ensure equal opportunity and access for members in all departmental activities.

-Blacks in Government (BIG) was established in 1975 and incorporated in 1976 by a small group of African Americans at the Public Health Services which is a part of the Department of Health, Education and Welfare in the Parklawn building in Rockville, Maryland.
+Blacks in Government (BIG) was established in 1975 and incorporated in 1976 by a small group of African Americans at the Public Health Services, which is a part of the Department of Health, Education and Welfare in the Parklawn building in Rockville, Maryland.
 BIG's goals are to promote EQUITY in all aspects of American life, EXCELLENCE in public service, and OPPORTUNITY for all Americans.

-Since Chartered, Energy Chapter conducts fundraisers to support higher education through scholarships for local high school students, conducts “Stuffed Book Pack” and “Winter Coat” drives for local elementary school students, and serves as a valuable employee resource to share best practices, promote training, professional and career development, networking, and developing partnerships with other Department Employee Resource Groups and policymakers for all Department of Energy employees.
+Since chartered, Energy Chapter conducts fundraisers to support higher education through scholarships for local high-school students, conducts “Stuffed Book Pack” and “Winter Coat” drives for local elementary school students, and serves as a valuable employee resource to share best practices, promote training, professional and career development, networking, and developing partnerships with other Department Employee Resource Groups and policymakers for all Department of Energy employees.

-Edward Rios and Patricia Espinoza
+Edward Rios, Yesenia Godoy, and Patricia Espinoza

 Joshua Mengers and Othalene Lawrence

-GLOBE is an employee resource group for Gay, Lesbian, Bisexual, Transgender, and Queer (LGBTQ) employees as well as their straight friends and allies.
+GLOBE is an employee resource group for Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) employees as well as their straight friends and allies.
 The mission of the DOE GLOBE Employee Resource Group (ERG) is to be a strategic partner with DOE to promote a culture of diversity and inclusion through continual learning.
 The DOE GLOBE ERG will advance the understanding and inclusion of employees with a common background, set of interests and/or goals.
 While this is an LGBTQ-focused group, everyone is welcome; all that is required is an open mind and a desire to belong.

-Professional Opportunities for Women at Energy Realized - is an emerging Employee Resource Group at the Department of Energy headquarters.
-The Mission of POWER is to foster connections between female employees at DOE, while supporting professional and personal growth.
-We also aim to have a critical voice to advise leadership on policies and programs that impact women at the Department, and serve to reach out to other women and girls to enter careers in energy and STEM.
+POWER fosters connections between female employees at DOE while supporting professional and personal growth.
+They aim to have a critical voice to advise leadership on policies and programs that impact women at the Department, and serve to reach out to other women and girls to enter careers in energy and STEM.